-How do I know when the ceviche is done “cooking”?
+How do I know when my shrimp is done “cooking”?

-The shrimp will turn from dark grey to opaque (pink-ish) and will be firm to the touch.
-If you aren’t sure whether the shrimp is fully cooked then just leave them in the pan for 10-15 more minutes and check them again.
+The shrimp will turn from dark grey to opaque (pink-ish) and will be firmer to the touch.
+If you aren’t sure whether the shrimp is fully cooked or not, just leave them in the pan for another 15-20 minutes and check them again.
 You can also add more lime juice to help speed up the process too.

-- Baked Coconut Shrimp with Mango Chili Lime Sauce
+- Chipotle Lime Shrimp Tacos with Chipotle Lime Sauce

 [Made one of my recipes?
 Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]